The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 Here's the strategy: Position yourself about a mile before the marathon route's end point, and you can be almost positive that the lead pack of runners includes the winner.

-By this point in the race, fatigue from feet pounding on cobblestones, the relative monotony of running through the woods, and the slight incline in this final stretch take a toll.
-All but the top contenders have fallen behind.
-Catching up may not be impossible, but it's not likely.
+By this point in the race, fatigue and possibly pain from feet pounding on cobblestones, the relative monotony of running through the woods, and a slight incline in the final stretch take a toll.

 More Top Places to Watch Along the Paris Marathon Route